 As a result of rapidly increasing urbanisation, more investment is needed to deliver improved water and sanitation services to low-income customers – particularly in sub-Saharan Africa and South Asia.

-WSUP supports city authorities to help create the right conditions for increased investment into water and sanitation.
-We work to mobilise more resources that can benefit the poorest urban residents, either from public and private investment, households, or improved targeting and effectiveness of large-scale investment by major international investors.
+WSUP works to mobilise resources that can benefit the poorest urban residents, either from public and private investment, households, or improved targeting and effectiveness of large-scale investment by major international investors.

 WSUP focuses on four key sources of investment:

 - International financial institutions (IFIs): targeting the flow of large-scale investments